 National IHL Committee

-The National IHL Committee was established in 2008 by the Government to advise on matters of IHL, to provide a means of promoting wider knowledge of IHL within the State and to prepare for International Conferences of the Red Cross and Red Crescent.
-The Irish Red Cross is a member of this committee along with a number of Government Departments as well as the Irish Defence Forces and the Attorney General’s office.
+The National IHL Committee was established in 2008 by the Government to advise on matters of IHL, to provide a means of promoting wider knowledge of IHL within the State and to prepare for international conferences of the Red Cross and Red Crescent.
+The Irish Red Cross is a member of this committee along with a number of Government departments as well as the Irish Defence Forces and the Attorney General’s office.

 IHL Panel Discussions

-Corn Adomnáin 2015
+Corn Adomnáin Competition

 Students participating in the competition take part in role-plays, simulations and moot courts.
-These are evaluated by a jury composed of highly experienced people in the field of International Law.
+These are evaluated by a jury composed of highly experienced people in the field of international law.
 Applications for the competition open in September each year with the competition taking place the following spring.